Newbury railway station: Service history

+Layout

 The current station has two through platforms, both on loops off the main line, leaving two through tracks running through the middle of the station.
 There is also a bay platform on the north east side for short trains to and from Reading.
 These parts of the station layout have all survived from the expansion of the station in 1908.
 The platform access was converted to entry by ticket through automatic barriers early in 2013.

-The north (Up) platform has provision for trains to call in either direction.
+The northbound up platform has provision for trains to call in either direction.
 This facility is not frequently used in the current timetable except during periods of severe line congestion to avoid delays, however, it was not uncommon for Down trains to call on this platform in the past.
-The signalling also allows for the station to continue operating when the south (Down) platform is closed for any reason.
+The signalling also allows for the station to continue operating when the southbound platform is closed for any reason.

-To the east of the station there is a siding on the Up line.
+To the east of the station there is a siding on the up line.
 It is still commonly used for storing engineering units.
 Local services sometimes use it to allow passengers wishing to travel to intervening stations to connect from inter-city services.